Sunblood/D2RML/README.md

 * 0.0.4
   -   Added version check / update notification
   -   Fixed error when trying to find the D2R window title when it is not running
+* 0.0.5
+  -   Added cmdline support ('d2rml.exe tokenname1 tokenname2 <...>')
+  -   Added statusbar (used instead of tooltips)
+  -   Added minimize-to-tray option
+  -   Handle64 pre-launch now shows the cmd window so you can see if it stalls

 ## Virus warnings
 "My antivirus flagged this as a virus!
 Are you trying to steal my account!?"